aptoivonen/aleksi-css-framework/README.md

 ### Containers

 Containers are used to contain and center content.
 Use them in conjunction with the grid system.
-Containers are fully responsive.
+Containers are designed to be responsive with mobile-first approach.
+Note that containers have no padding.

 - `.container`s set max-width at each breakpoint.
 - `.container-fluid` is 100% wide at all breakpoints.